JMGS93/JMGS93/README.md

-- 👋 Hi, I’m @JMGS93
+- 👋 Hi, I’m Joseph
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in Python programming and everything related
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python (doing a private course in Spain)
 - 💞️ I’m looking to collaborate on anything I can, just use me lol
 - 📫 How to reach me: pontaeri18@gmail.com
 - 😄 Pronouns: Joseph